JaimeStill/PatternsAndPractices/13-services.md

 5. A `setTheme` function is provided with a `Theme` parameter, and updates the current app theme.
 6. The `setOverlayContainerTheme` function is defined and accepts potentially two arguments: the new theme to be applied, and optionally the old theme to remove.
 If an `oldTheme` argument is provided, it is removed from the `OverlayContainer` instance.
 Then, the `newTheme` argument is added to the class list for the `OverlayContainer`.
 This function is called in both the constructor, and whenever the `setTheme` function is called.

-> The implementation of this service will be described in the [Components](./14-components.md) article.
+> The implementation of this service will be described in the [Root Component](./15-root-component.md) article.

 ### [SnackerService](#services)